frc1678/lime-plotter/README.md

       last: 100
 ```

-Saving this to xy.yml and running lime-plotter.py to load logs from a
+Saving this to xy.yml and running lime-plotter to load logs from a
 *'log'* directory as follows:

-    lime-plotter.py -L log -y xy.yml -o xytest.png
+    lime-plotter -L log -y xy.yml -o xytest.png

 Might produce the following graph: